MB BCh BAO, FRCSC

-Actively involved at the level of medical students and residency training for Obstetrics and Gynecology.
+Actively involved in teaching of medical students, as well as residency and fellows training for Obstetrics and Gynecology.

-• 2013, Congenital ampullary atresia of the fallopian tube and co-existence of fimbrial tissue.
+Tallon N, Akbar A, McComb P. Congenital ampullary atresia of the fallopian tube and co-existence of fimbrial tissue.
 Journal of Genital System Disorders.
-June 28, 2013, S1
+June 28, 2013, S1.

 Tallon N and Havelock J. Poster presentation: Isolated teratospermia and pregnancy outcome at In Vitro Fertilization and Intracytoplasmic Sperm Injection.
 CFAS annual meeting 2013,Victoria.